Copy an Amazon EC2 AMI

 -

-the source Region using the --source-region
+source Region using the --source-regionparameter.
+You can

-can specify the destination Region using the --region
+specify the destination Region using the--regionparameter

 aws ec2 copy-image \

---source-image-id ami-0abcdef1234567890
+--source-image-id ami-0abcdef1234567890\

 When you encrypt a target snapshot during AMI copy, you must specify these